mvasilkov/blazin_docs/README.md

 Known limitations
 -----------------

-Right now Blazin' Docs contains only the JavaScript reference, courtesy of [Mozilla][8].
+Right now Blazin' Docs contains only the JavaScript reference (or a subset thereof), courtesy of [Mozilla][8].
 More docsets are planned.

 [8]: https://developer.mozilla.org/en-US/